CBD is a wildly popular lifestyle addition that can be taken in a variety of ways – but does this amazing compound show up on a drug test?

 Will CBD Show in a Drug Test: The Bottom Line

-Every day, CBD is becoming more popular, and even THC is also gradually inching closer to total federal legalization.
-No matter how you look at it, society is becoming more permissive of cannabis use rather than more punitive, which means that worrying about whether full-spectrum CBD oil will show up on a drug test will probably eventually be a thing of the past anyway.
+Every day, CBD is becoming more popular.
+No matter how you look at it, society is becoming more permissive of hemp use rather than more punitive, which means that worrying about whether full-spectrum CBD oil will show up on a drug test will likely eventually be a thing of the past anyway.

 Knowing the THC content of your CBD products will, however, always be important.
-While some people may always think that THC is beneficial, many reputable scientific sources contend that THC is addictive, has serious side effects, and may even cause psychosis.
-Whether THC ever becomes legal or not, it will remain important to ensure that your CBD oil contains negligibly low levels of this intoxicating compound, and here at CBDfx, we’ll always provide you with the tools you need to determine the quality and potency of your CBD product of choice.
+Here at CBDfx, we’ll always provide you with the tools you need to determine the quality and potency of your CBD product of choice.